Information phases of partial projected ensembles generated from random quantum states and scrambling dynamics: Summary and Outlook

 We now briefly summarise the main results of this work.
 We have analysed the information content of partial projected ensembles (PPEs) generated from Haar-random states in the thermodynamic limit, quantified via the Holevo information.
 The PPE is defined as an ensemble of states over a subsystem $R$, conditioned upon measurements on another subsystem $S$, both of which are coupled to a bath/traced-out subsystem $E$.
 By leveraging the emergence of the second moment of the generalised Hilbert–Schmidt ensemble (gHSe) in the PPE, we analytically show that the spectral density of the states in the PPE are degenerate in the large-$N$ limit.
 Since the Holevo information depends only on these spectra, this allows us to compute it exactly in the large-$N$ limit.
 Together with supporting numerical results, this analysis reveals a sharp transition in the scaling of the Holevo information as the subsystem sizes are varied: when $R$ is smaller than the bath $E$, the Holevo information decays exponentially with system size, defining a \emph{measurement-invisible} phase.
 Once the size of $R$ exceeds that of $E$, the scaling of the Holevo information transitions into a volume-law regime, which is the \emph{measurement-visible} phase.

 We contrasted the behaviour of the Holevo information with the entanglement phases of tripartite Haar-random states and found that the information structure of the PPE differs markedly from that of the underlying state.
 Notably, the Holevo phase boundary cuts across entanglement phase boundaries, revealing a \emph{measurement-invisible quantum-correlated} (MIQC) phase, in which extensive entanglement coexists with vanishing measurement influence between subsystems.
 This phenomenon, absent in bipartite pure states, is emblematic of many-body entanglement scrambling.
 Using our analytical approach, we rigorously established the existence of the MIQC phase for tripartite Haar-random states.
 The phase diagram further indicates that a necessary condition for the emergence of the MIQC phase is that the measured subsystem $S$ must be entangled with the bath $E$, highlighting the role of a mediating third subsystem in screening measurement back-action.
+A heuristic but intuitive picture that therefore emerges is that the decoupling regime arises due to the fact that all of the entanglement between $R$ and $S$ is mediated by $E$ such that tracing out $E$ decouples $R$ and $S$ (or equivalently, $R$ and $S$ are decoupled due to monogamy of entanglement since they are individually maximally entangled with $E$).
+However, a picture that relies solely on monogamy is insufficient to explain the emergence of the MIQC phase.
+This is because in this phase $E$ mediates all of the effects of measurement of $S$ on $R$, but not all of the entanglement, as evidenced by the non-vanishing negativity in the MIQC phase.

 Having established the phases of the Holevo information and the transitions between them for Haar-random states, we numerically demonstrated that precisely the same phase diagram emerges dynamically in circuits built from 2-local gates, with no spatial structure (all-to-all circuit) and with a 1+1D brickwork spatial structure.
 In the former the information phases emerged at timescales which had either no or very weak (logarithmic) dependence on system size, whereas in the latter, the timescales scaled linearly with system size.